International Applicants from Canada and Mexico

 International Student Deposit Fee

-A deposit fee of $350 (U.S. Dollars) is due upon notification of acceptance and no later than 30 days before the start of the term in which you will enroll.
+A deposit fee of $350 (U.S. Dollars) is due upon notification of acceptance and within 14 days of acceptance.
+The $350 deposit will be applied in full to the student’s first term course registration.
 Please make all checks payable to Kettering University.
 Checks or money orders must be issued in U.S. funds and drawn from a U.S. bank account.
-Or you may pay for your deposit fee online through PeerTransfer by clicking here or by clicking on the link below:
+Or you may pay for your deposit fee online through PeerTransfer.

 International applicants must demonstrate and provide evidence of their ability to meet all educational and living expenses (tuition, room and board, etc.) for the entire period of their intended stay before Kettering University can issue a Certificate of Visa Eligibility (Form I-20).
 Evidence may include a statement from a legitimate financial institution reflecting a minimum of $43,000 (MBA $54,000) (U.S. dollars) in a savings account to pay expenses while attending Kettering University.
 Medical insurance, including repatriation and evacuation coverage, is required for all international students and must be purchased through Kettering University.